 The Short Answer is No

-This begs the old question - what is the difference between Corporate Performance Management (CPM) and Business Intelligence (BI) - CPM vs BI.
+This begs the age-old question - what is the difference between BI and FP&A?

 What is Business Intelligence?

-Business Intelligence products like Power BI, Tableau, Qlikview and Domo are Data Visualization tools.
-These business analytics applications provide interactive visualizations with self-service business intelligence capabilities, where end users can create reports and dashboards by themselves, without having to depend on information technology staff or database administrators.
+Business Intelligence products like Power BI, Tableau, QlikView and Domo are Data Visualization tools.
+These business analytics applications provide interactive visualizations with self-service business intelligence capabilities, where end-users can create reports and dashboards by themselves, without having to depend on IT staff or database administrators.

-Cloud FP&A evolved from Corporate Performance Management (CPM), also known as Enterprise Performance Management (EPM), are used to gauge how a business performs.
-Gartner details it as, “an umbrella term that describes the methodologies, metrics, processes and systems used to monitor and manage the business performance of an enterprise.”
+Cloud FP&A evolved from Corporate Performance Management (CPM), also known as Enterprise Performance Management (EPM).
+Gartner details it as “an umbrella term that describes the methodologies, metrics, processes and systems used to monitor and manage the business performance of an enterprise.”
 The term CPM originated around 2001 to include not only aspects of BI but also financial applications, such as planning, reporting and consolidation.
 Gartner now refers to the next evolution of this software as Cloud FP&A.

-CPM tools take your business information to the next level, monitoring and tracking the progress of your business based on historical data, planned & forecasted information and actual results.
-So, rather than reporting on the here and now, which is what most BI systems do, the right CPM solution analyses not only how your business has performed, but also how it’s currently performing and how it is very likely to perform in the future.
-CPM systems can help manage performance by analyzing data from across the business against a defined set of KPIs to better plan and forecast the strategic direction of your company as a whole.
+This software takes your business information to the next level by monitoring and tracking the progress of your business based on historical data, planned and forecasted information, and actual results.
+So, rather than reporting on the here and now, which is what most BI systems do, the right FP&A software analyzes not only how your business has performed but also how it is currently performing and how it is likely to perform in the future.

-Designed for accounting and finance processes, CPM tools drill down into financial and operational analysis, linking key financial data to specific objectives and monitoring performance and highlighting where potential risks might lie.
-CPM puts data into context, explaining what the facts and figures actually mean for the future of the business, presenting an accurate picture of today’s business performance alongside a future forecast.
-For business leaders this level of insight into future performance is crucial to driving business growth.
+Designed for accounting and finance processes, FP&A software drills down into financial and operational analysis, linking key financial data to specific objectives and monitoring performance and highlighting where potential risks might lie.
+FP&A software puts data into context, explaining what the facts mean for the future of the business, and presenting an accurate picture of today’s business performance alongside a future forecast.
+For business leaders, this level of insight into future performance is crucial to driving business growth.